csenge-szabo/Multi-Label_Topic_Classification/README.md

 ```

 ### \code
-The [code](https://github.com/csenge-szabo/Multi-label_Topic_Classification_Thesis/tree/main/code) folder contains the scripts and  notebooks needed to reproduce this study.
+The [code](https://github.com/csenge-szabo/Multi-label_Topic_Classification_Thesis/tree/main/code) folder contains the scripts and  notebooks required to reproduce this study.
 To reproduce the study, follow the order of the files listed below:

 For pre-processing: